Why Mold Forms Behind Siding (And What Causes It to Keep Coming Back)

 Can siding installation mistakes cause mold?

 Yes.
-Improper flashing, poor drainage design, tight installation, and sealing errors can all trap moisture and lead to mold growth behind siding.
+Missing flashing, poor housewrap laps, tight siding installation, blocked drainage paths, and sealing errors can all trap moisture and lead to mold growth behind siding.

 Does rain alone cause mold behind siding?

 Rain contributes to moisture exposure, but mold typically forms when water enters repeatedly and cannot dry properly.
-A single rain event is rarely the sole cause.
+A single rain event is rarely the sole cause unless it soaks hidden materials and they stay wet long enough for mold to begin growing.

 Why does mold keep coming back after cleaning?

 Mold returns when the underlying moisture problem is not fixed.
-Cleaning removes visible growth but does not stop water from entering or remaining in the wall system.
+Cleaning removes visible growth, but it does not stop rainwater, trapped moisture, wet sheathing, or poor drainage from feeding new mold growth.

 Conclusion